NBA trade deadline: The winners, and the losers

 Though it wasn’t a true trade-deadline move, the trade last week that sent Kristaps Porzingis to Dallas means the Knicks will have room for two max free agents this summer.

+John Wall’s Achilles tear changes everything for Washington, which managed to deal Markieff Morris and Otto Porter Jr. to escape the luxury tax.
+(So at least, they’re winning on the money front.)

-ON-COURT WIINERS
+ON-COURT WINNERS

 — Philadelphia 76ers